 Noraly's Love Affair with Colombia

 Noraly Barillas (our South American Destination Expert) grew up with a fascination for Colombian figurative artist, Fernando Botero.
 Her growing collection of books and posters of Botero’s artwork is a testament to her continued admiration for “the most Colombian of Colombian artists”.
-Noraly’s lifelong dream to stand among his work and witness it firsthand was finally realized during her recent trip to Colombia.
+Noraly’s lifelong dream to stand among his work and witness it firsthand was finally realized during her recent tour of Colombia.
 She returned not only having fulfilled a personal ambition but unearthed other gems of a country she fell in love with.
 When asked what had captured her heart and imagination, she responded dreamily, “Oh, the art and the food… and the coffee!
 What more do I need?!”

 (Left) This fruit breakfast was made up of fresh mango and papaya.
 A healthy and delicious alternative to the coffee and toast I usually eat at home.
 A perfect start to the day!